Desargues configuration: Two dimensions

 Two triangles $ABC$ and $abc$ are said to be in perspective centrally if the lines $Aa$, $Bb$, and $Cc$ meet in a common point, called the center of perspectivity.
 They are in perspective axially if the intersection points of the corresponding triangle sides, $X=AB\cap ab$, $Y=AC\cap ac$, and $Z=BC\cap bc$ all lie on a common line, the axis of perspectivity.
 Desargues's theorem in geometry states that these two conditions are equivalent: if two triangles are in perspective centrally then they must also be in perspective axially, and vice versa.
 When this happens, the ten points and ten lines of the two perspectivities (the six triangle vertices, three crossing points, and center of perspectivity, and the six triangle sides, three lines through corresponding pairs of vertices, and axis of perspectivity) together form an instance of the Desargues configuration.

 Three dimensions

 Although it may be embedded in two dimensions, the Desargues configuration has a very simple construction in three dimensions: for any configuration of five planes in general position in Euclidean space, the ten points where three planes meet and the ten lines formed by the intersection of two of the planes together form an instance of the configuration.
 This construction is closely related to the property that every projective plane that can be embedded into a 3-dimensional projective space obeys Desargues' theorem.
 This three-dimensional realization of the Desargues configuration is also called the complete pentahedron.

+The complete pentahedron can be represented in a rank 3 configuration matrix with 10 points, 10 "lines" and 5 "plane" on the diagonal.
+Each point has 3 "lines" and 3 "planes".
+Each "line" has 3 points, and 2 "planes".
+Each "plane" (complete quadrilateral) has 6 points and 4 "lines".
+Topologically, it can be seen as the dual of a 2-skeleton of a 5-cell.
+The 5-cell has a rank 4 configuration matrix, with the first row and column removed to get the complete pentahedron.